 Add scenes.
 Once you have OBS open, you will want to click on the “+” sign below “scenes” on the bottom left of the screen, and add an “in-game” scene.
 You can do the same for any other scene you would like to add, such as “starting soon” or “be right back”.

 Add sources.
 Then, once you’re in the specific scene, such as the “in-game” scene, you’ll need to click on the “+” sign below “sources” on the bottom left of the screen and add your sources.
-You’ll want to at least add a “display capture” or “game capture” to capture your game footage, a “video capture device” to capture your webcam, and an “audio input capture” to capture your microphone audio.
+You’ll want to at least add a “display capture” or “game capture” to capture your game footage, a “video capture device” to capture your webcam (or other video input), and an “audio input capture” to capture your microphone audio.
 You can also add any other source you’d like from the options in OBS.

 Click on “settings” on the bottom right of your screen, and then on the “stream” tab, and then choose your “service”.
 This will be either Twitch or YouTube for most of you.
 Underneath, you’ll also need to enter your stream key.